 The Higher Education Contribution Scheme (HECS) is an integral part of the Australian higher education system.

-When you attend uni or an approved higher education provider, you’ll be given the option to access HECS-HELP to pay for your studies.
-This means that each subject you take will be added to your HECS loan and you won’t need to pay anything upfront (except your student contribution, of course).
+When you attend uni or an approved higher education provider, you’ll have the option to access HECS-HELP to pay for your studies.
+This means that each subject you take is added to your HECS loan and you won’t need to pay anything upfront (except your student contribution, of course).